Symbolism (movement): Effect

 After the beginning of the 20th century, symbolism had a major effect on Russian poetry even as it became less and less popular in France.
 Russian symbolism originally began as an emulation of the French original, but then, under the influence of Vyacheslav Ivanov, it radically diverged until it became something unrecognizable.
 Steeped in the doctrines of Eastern Orthodoxy and the Christian mystical philosophy of Vladimir Solovyov, it began the careers of several major poets such as Alexander Blok, Andrei Bely, Boris Pasternak, and Marina Tsvetaeva.
 Bely's novel Petersburg (1912) is considered the greatest example of Russian symbolist prose.

 Primary influences on the style of Russian Symbolism were the irrationalistic and mystical poetry and philosophy of Fyodor Tyutchev and Solovyov, the novels of Fyodor Dostoyevsky, the operas of Richard Wagner, the philosophy of Arthur Schopenhauer and Friedrich Nietzsche, French symbolist and decadent poets (such as Stéphane Mallarmé, Paul Verlaine and Charles Baudelaire), and the dramas of Henrik Ibsen.

 The style was largely inaugurated by Nikolai Minsky's article The Ancient Debate (1884) and Dmitry Merezhkovsky's book On the Causes of the Decline and on the New Trends in Contemporary Russian Literature (1892).
 Both writers promoted extreme individualism and the act of creation.
-Merezhkovsky was known for his poetry as well as a series of novels on god-men, among whom he counted Christ, Joan of Arc, Dante, Leonardo da Vinci, Napoleon, and (later) Hitler.
+Merezhkovsky was known for his poetry as well as a series of novels on god-men, among whom he counted Jesus Christ, Joan of Arc, Dante, Leonardo da Vinci, Napoleon, and (later) Adolf Hitler.
 His wife, Zinaida Gippius, also a major poet of early symbolism, opened a salon in St Petersburg, which came to be known as the "headquarters of Russian decadence".
-Andrei Bely's Petersburg (novel) a portrait of the social strata of the Russian capital, is frequently cited as a late example of Symbolism in 20th century Russian literature.
+Andrei Bely's Petersburg, a portrait of the social strata of the Russian capital, is frequently cited as a late example of Symbolism in 20th century Russian literature.